dvci/health_cards/lib/USAGE.md

 #### Globally
 Public key resolution can be configured across the library.
-This will affect the public key resolution for all classes and instances, including `Issuer` and `HealthCard
+This will affect the public key resolution for all classes and instances, including `Issuer` and `Payload
 ```ruby
 # The current state can be checked with:
 HealthCards.resolves_keys?